Medicare vs. Medicaid

 Find short term health insurance

-During times of transition, short term health insurance can help you fill a gap in coverage from 1 month to just under a year.1
+During times of transition, short term health insurance can help you fill a gap in coverage for up to 4 months total in a 12-month period.1